1990 FA Cup final

 The 1990 FA Cup final was a football match played to determine to winners of the 1989–90 FA Cup.
 It was contested by Manchester United and Crystal Palace at Wembley Stadium, London, England.
 The match finished 3–3 after extra time.
 Bryan Robson and Mark Hughes (2) scored for Manchester United; Gary O'Reilly and Ian Wright (2) for Palace.
 Wright had only just recently returned from a broken leg that kept him out of the semi-final.

-In the replay, Manchester United won 1–0 with a goal from Lee Martin – only the second goal he would score for the club.
+In the replay, Manchester United won 1–0 with a goal from Lee Martin – the second of only two goals he would score for the club.
 It saw them match Aston Villa and Tottenham Hotspur's record of seven FA Cup triumphs.
 In contrast, this was the first time Crystal Palace had appeared in an FA Cup final, and they had just completed their first season back in the top flight after nearly a decade away.